BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 Note that setting the ``noarch: Python`` flag produces a pure Python, cross-platform build.
 The command given to ``script`` indicates what ``conda-build`` will do to build the underlying package: in this case it will install it using pip using the ``setup.py`` in the root of the repository.
-Here, the ``--no-deps`` switch is passed, since we want all ependencies to other libraries to be managed by Conda and not through pip.
+Here, the ``--no-deps`` switch is passed, so that all dependencies to other libraries are managed by Conda and not pip.

 The **requirements** section specifies those dependencies that ``sklearndf`` has: